freedomofpress/securedrop-docs/docs/admin/deployment/onion_name.rst

 If your SecureDrop instance is not part of the directory yet, you can :ref:`begin the process here<The SecureDrop Directory>`.
-In order to be eligible for inclusion, your SecureDrop and its associated clearnet landing page must be set up consistent with the best practices recommended in our documentation.
+In order to be eligible for inclusion, your SecureDrop and its associated clearnet *Landing Page* must be set up consistent with the best practices recommended in our documentation.

-If you are already part of the SecureDrop directory and would like an Onion Name, :ref:`please contact us.<Getting Support>`
+If you are already part of the SecureDrop directory and would like a short onion name, :ref:`please contact us.<Getting Support>`

-Does This Replace the Original Address?
+Does This Replace the original address?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No, the onion name is only a human-friendly name for the full-length address.
-The original v3 address can continue to be used like normal, this just gives sources an easier to remember option for accessing your SecureDrop.
+The original v3 address can continue to be used like normal, this just gives *Sources* an easier to remember option for accessing your SecureDrop.

-We recommend that you list both the onion name and the full v3 address on your landing page.
-This allows sources to verify both addresses against the information included in our directory, and also provides a fallback should the onion name fail to load for any reason.
+We recommend that you list both the onion name and the full v3 address on your *Landing Page*.
+This allows *Sources* to verify both addresses against the information included in our directory, and also provides a fallback should the onion name fail to load for any reason.

 Please note that the desktop version of Tor Browser is needed to access onion names, which is also generally our security recommendation.

-Updating an Onion Name
+Updating an onion name
 ^^^^^^^^^^^^^^^^^^^^^^

-If you wish to change or retire your Onion Name, please reach out to the SecureDrop Team.
-In the event that you wish to completely retire your SecureDrop instance, we recommend that you contact us ahead of time if possible, so we can schedule the Onion Name update on the same day.
+If you wish to change or retire your onion name, please reach out to the SecureDrop team.
+In the event that you wish to completely retire your SecureDrop instance, we recommend that you contact us ahead of time if possible, so we can schedule the onion name update on the same day.

 In any event, we will attempt to respond to any update request within 2 business days.

-Revoking Onion Names
+Revoking onion names
 ^^^^^^^^^^^^^^^^^^^^

 Onion names are tied to inclusion in the SecureDrop Directory.
 We may